hy-ppc/hy-ppc.github.io/README.md

 Grading is described at the end of the course page,
 <https://ppc-exercises.cs.aalto.fi/course/hy2022>.
 The minimum amount of points
 for course credits is 36.
-Additionally, you must have at least one point from every required task, i.e. CP1, MF2, CP3a, SO4 and CP5.
+Additionally, you must have at least one point from every mandatory task, i.e. CP1, MF2, CP3a, SO4 and CP5.

 Once you are satisfied with the points and grade you have achieved, contact Antti Laaksonen ([ahslaaks@cs.helsinki.fi](mailto:ahslaaks@cs.helsinki.fi)) so